philc/book-notes/7 powers - hamilton helmer.md

   * A strategy framework "prepares the mind" so that you can correctly make the crux decisions.
 It should be simple but not simplistic.
   * Statics: "being there."
 What makes Intel's microprocessor business so durably valuable?
   * Dynamics: "getting there."
-What developments yielded this attractive state of affairs in the first place?
+What developments yielded this attractive state of affairs at Intel in the first place?
   * Power: the set of conditions creating the potential for persistent differential returns
     * "We can only assume microprocessors possessed some sort of rare characteristics which materially improved cash flow, while simultaneously inhibiting competitive arbitrage."
   * strategy: A route to continuing Power in significant markets.
   * Potential value = market scale * Power
-  * Being a clever business person is not sufficient to achieve long-term differentiated value creation.
+  * Being a clever business person is not sufficient to achieve differential long-term value creation.
   * Power delivers to the firm both a Benefit and a Barrier
-    * For the differentiated returns to be durable, there must be some barrier preventing the competition from performing arbitrage.
+    * For the differential returns to be durable, there must be some barrier preventing the competition from performing arbitrage.
   * "In Intel's case, the heart of its microprocessors strategy can be best understood not by sorting through the multiplicity of Intel's value improvements, but by deducing why decades of capable and committed